Mercurio Peruano

 Mercurio Peruano was a newspaper published in Peru between 1790 and 1795.
 It was the first scientific paper in the country.
 Over 400 editions were published.
 It was created by a circle of young intellectuals of the Peruvian Enlightenment to cover diverse subject matter, focused on Peru and Peruvians.

+The Carta sobre los maricones was published in the Mercurio Peruano on 27 November 1791.